 Stephan Reichl studied Pharmacy in Braunschweig and received his PhD in 2003 and Habilitation in Pharmaceutical Technology and Biopharmaceutics from the TU Braunschweig in 2013.
-Currently, he is group leader at the Institute of Pharmaceutical Technology in Braunschweig and visiting professor for Pharmaceutical Technology and Biopharmaceutics at the University of Hamburg.
+Since 2020 he is professor for Pharmaceutical Technology and Biopharmaceutics at the Technische Universität Braunschweig.
 His research focuses on cell based in-vitro models of epithelial and endothelial barriers for drug transport studies, new excipients for the improvement of bioavailability and regenerative medicine of ocular surface.

 Axel Schambach is Acting Director of the Institute of Experimental Hematology and Professor for Gene modification of somatic cells at MHH (Hannover Medical School).
 Axel Schambach studied medicine in Hamburg, San Diego (UCSD), San Francisco (UCSF), Dallas, and Zürich.
 After his Dr. med. he moved to Hannover Medical School to join the Department of Experimental Hematology (Prof. Christopher Baum) and received his PhD in Molecular Medicine in 2005 from the Hannover Biomedical Research School.
 Since 2007 he is a group leader for hematopoietic gene and cell therapy at the Excellence cluster REBIRTH, a cluster with a strong focus in regenerative medicine.
 Since 2012 he is Associate Faculty and Visiting Scientist/Lecturer at the Boston Children’s Hospital at Harvard Medical School.
 His main interest is to understand the molecular pathophysiology of inborn and acquired diseases of the blood and immune system and to develop tailor-made gene therapy strategies for selected metabolic diseases and immunodeficiencies.
 Here, the generation of patient- and disease-specific induced pluripotent cells as an indefinite reservoir becomes increasingly important potentially creating the perspective of genetic correction and cell fate modification of stem and progenitor cells for combined cell and gene therapy in selected applications.